cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Why use CuTe at all?
 There are other options for writing high-performance GPU kernels:

 - **Triton:** hides the hardware.
 You write `tl.dot(q, k)` and Triton picks the MMA atom, swizzles SMEM, tiles for you, and the autotuner explores the configuration space.
 You think in tiles and Triton does all the hard work expressing it in PTX.
 - **WMMA (`nvcuda::wmma`):** hides the fragment layout.
 You get opaque `wmma::fragment<>` types and can't easily reason about swizzling, LDSM behavior, or per-thread register state.
-It's easy for getting to "tensor cores work" quickly but not useful when you need to express something WMMA doesn't model.
+It's easy for getting to using the tensor cores quickly but not that useful when you need to express something WMMA doesn't model.
 - **Raw PTX/SASS:** [^2] I mean, sure, but bless your soul.

 CuTe is the philosophical opposite of Triton.
 While Triton abstracts the hardware away, CuTe makes you do all the hard work yourself, which requires you to understand exactly what the hardware wants.
-In Triton, you don't have to think at all what the SMEM access pattern should be to hit all 32 banks.
+In Triton, you don't have to think at all about what the SMEM access pattern should be to hit all 32 banks.
 CuTe makes you draw all those bit masks and blocks on paper so your performance doesn't get crushed by the holy memory manager himself.
 Triton does the entire MMA in one `tl.dot` call while CuTe forces you to choose your exact MMA atom, copy strategy, and concatenation dim.
 You can do a lot in Triton without understanding what's happening deep down -- CuTe hides behind its name and forces you to drag your knees through the dirt.

 This is good for the same reason it's painful: you can't write CuTe well without understanding the hardware.
 The flip side is that learning CuTe forces you to understand the hardware because there's no abstraction for you to hide behind.
 You have the power to squeeze the maximum performance out of your hardware, and nothing is hidden behind a veil of nice API calls.
 If you read this blog in its entirety and follow along with the code, you'll come out the other side understanding the Ampere memory pipeline, swizzling math, MMA atoms, LDSM semantics, and register-fragment behavior.
-You'd never have to learn any of those to write FA2 in triton.
+You'd never have to learn any of those to write FA2 in Triton.

-You are also trading understanding for time, because I wrote the triton version in like two afternoons.
+You are also trading understanding for time, because I wrote the Triton version in like two afternoons.
 It took me weeks to write and "understand" the first pass of the CuTe version, but only after spending almost 100 hours on this blog can I truly say I understand it.
 It's the 80-20 rule but on steroids, you can probably get 80% of the performance in a tenth of the time.

 In practice, CuTe is essentially a templating engine that lets you manipulate memory using tensors, shapes, layouts, data types, and strides -- conceptually similar to PyTorch's `torch.Tensor` object, but much more granular and much more powerful.
 It lets you declare a general "shape" once and template it with fp32 vs fp16 by just passing different parameters.
 You're still responsible for all the sizes.
 The code may extract fp16 from a 128-bit load, but you'll have to figure out that 128 bits is 8 fp16 numbers.
 It just handles the typing on your behalf and lets you index things with nicer code.
 It certainly is not "easier," and is often a nightmare to read.
 You'll see why pretty soon.